EugenWiens/jenkins-head/README.md

 # jenkins-head
 This repository contains gatt-server and gatt-client software.
-Main goal is to visualize the Jenkins state :)
+The Main goal of this project is, to visualize the Jenkins state with a jenkins figure :)

+TODO: add picture of the jenkins head

 # system overview